ChadJDMoore/Simple-Firewall-Simulation/README.md

 - Write the *firewall* function, which accepts two parameters: *ip* and *port*.
 - Check if the IP is in the allowed list and if the port is not in the blocked list.

+*3. Test the Function:*

+- Provide different test cases to verify the logic of the firewall.